Shane Warne: Wickets and injuries (2001–2003)

 In the 2001–02 Australian summer, Australia played home series against New Zealand and against South Africa.
 Warne took six wickets in three Tests against New Zealand, and in the third Test in Perth made his career's highest batting score in international cricket.
 He was caught at mid-wicket off the bowling of Daniel Vettori, which later revealed to be a no-ball while on 99 runs—one run short of a maiden Test century.
-He took 17 wickets in the three Tests against South Africa—more than any other player—including a five-wicket haul (5/113) in the first innings of the first Test.
+All three Tests ended as draws.
+He took 17 wickets in the three Tests against South Africa, more than any other player, including 5/113 in the first innings of the first Test.
 Warne, with 20 dismissals, was again the leading wicket-taker when Australia played a three-Test series in South Africa in February and March 2002.
 In February 2002, Ricky Ponting replaced Steve Waugh as captain of Australia's ODI squad.
 The promotion of Ponting, who was five years younger than Warne, appeared to end any prospect of Warne ever being appointed to the captaincy of Australia.

 In October 2002, Australia played a three-Test series against Pakistan in neutral states Sri Lanka and the United Arab Emirates.
-Warne, who had lost weight over the previous months, took 27 wickets, was named the player of the series, and was man of the match in the first Test with 11 wickets; and the third Test with eight wickets.
-He returned to Australia for the 2002 – 03 Ashes series against England, starting in November 2002.
-In the first Test, he scored 57 with the bat and took 11 wickets in the first three Tests of the series but suffered a shoulder injury in an ODI in December 2002.
-The injury ruled him out of the remainder of the Ashes series and him in doubt for the World Cup, which would begin in February 2003.
+Warne took 27 wickets, was named the Man of the Match in the First Test with 11 wickets, and again in the Third Test with eight wickets.
+He was also selected as the Player of the Series.

+He returned to Australia for the 2002-03 Ashes series against England, starting in November 2002.
+In the first Test, he scored 57 with the bat and took 14 wickets in the first three Tests of the series but suffered a shoulder injury in an ODI in December 2002.
+Warne would not play another Test for Australia until March 2004.
+The injury ruled him out of the remainder of the Ashes series and he was in doubt for the 2003 World Cup, which began in February 2003.